+D5.
 Indicate all items required of transfer students to apply for admission:

 Required of All Recommended of All Recommended of Some Required of Some Not Required

-High school transcript No No No No No
+High school transcript No No No Yes No

 College transcript(s) Yes No No No No

-Essay or personal statement No No No No No
+Essay or personal statement No No No No Yes

-Interview No No No No No
+Interview No No No No Yes

-Standardized test scores No No No No No
+Standardized test scores No No No Yes No

-Statement of good standing from prior institution(s) No No No No No
+Statement of good standing from prior institution(s) Yes No No No No

-If a minimum high school grade point average is required of transfer applicants, specify (on a 4.0 scale):

-If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale): 2.00

-List any other application requirements specific to transfer applicants:
+- D6.
+If a minimum high school grade point average is required of transfer applicants, specify (on a 4.0 scale): - D7.
+If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale): 2.00 - D8.
+List any other application requirements specific to transfer applicants: Must complete one course each in: Oral communications, critical thinking college-level math and college-level English

+D9.
 List application priority, closing, notification, and candidate reply dates for transfer students.
 If applications are reviewed on a continuous or rolling basis, place a check mark in the "Rolling admission" column.

 Priority Date Closing Date Notification Date Reply Date Rolling Admission

-Fall November 30 February 1 October 1 None None
+Fall November 30 October 1 June 1

 Winter

-Spring
+Spring August 31 September 1 n/a

 Summer

+- D10.
 Does an open admission policy, if reported, apply to transfer students?
-Describe additional requirements for transfer admission, if applicable:
+No - D11.Describe additional requirements for transfer admission, if applicable: High school GPA and test scores used if students have fewer than 60 transferable credits.